-If you are sharing a mortgage with another person, you will be eligible to get a larger mortgage.
+If you are sharing a mortgage with another person, you will normally be eligible for a larger mortgage.

 This includes a mortgage that is based on 5.5x your joint salary.
-This is a higher-rate mortgage, so you’ll need to both prove that you can afford the repayments as well as have the deposit.
+This is a higher-rate mortgage, so you’ll need to prove that you can jointly afford the repayments.

 Keep in mind, however, that if one partner is unable or unwilling to pay the repayments, the other may be held responsible.

-If you are interested in applying for a mortgage you will be able to borrow more if you have a friend, partner, or relative.
-Both incomes can be added to the income calculation.
-Some lenders will allow you to borrow up to four people in a joint mortgage application.
+You can usually borrow more on a joint mortgage than you can as a solo borrower.
+This is because both incomes can be added to the income calculation.
+Some lenders will allow you to include up to four people in a joint mortgage application.
 This can increase your borrowing power.

 How can other factors impact my eligibility for a mortgage at 5.5 times my salary?